Thanks to Dan Tull, Adobe Engineer, for making an excellent point… you’re not keeping your backups with the original catalog, right?

-Ok, by default, the catalogs are backed up in a ‘backups’ subfolder alongside the original catalog.
-If you don’t regularly back up that whole drive to a second drive, what will happen when your main drive dies?
+By default, the catalogs are backed up in a ‘backups’ subfolder alongside the original catalog.
+But is that the best place for them?
+If you don’t regularly back up that whole drive to a second drive, what will happen if your main drive dies?
 You’ll have dutifully run Lightroom’s backups – and they’ll be on that dead drive along with the original catalog.
 That’s not much help!

 If you haven’t got that set up, at least in the meantime set Lightroom’s backup to back up the catalog to another drive, otherwise all your hard work could be gone with that nasty click click click of a dying drive.

 So how do you change the backup location?
-Here’s the instructions from Adobe Lightroom 2 – The Missing FAQ:
+Here’s the instructions from Adobe Lightroom Classic – The Missing FAQ:

 How do I change the backup location?